10 Best (REALLY FREE) Password Managers in 2024

 Risks & Disadvantages of Using a Free Password Manager

-However, most of them also lack important extra features like password sharing (lets you securely share logins with trusted contacts), password vault auditing (checks how strong your passwords are and if they were leaked), and dark web monitoring (alerts you if your accounts were leaked in a data breach).
+• Lack of important extra features.
+These include password sharing (lets you securely share logins with trusted contacts), password vault auditing (checks how strong your passwords are and if they were leaked), and dark web monitoring (alerts you if your accounts were found in a data breach).

-You’ll need to pay for a premium password manager for the best protection.
+In conclusion, you’ll need to pay for a premium password manager for the best experience.
 But the good news is that high-quality password managers are pretty affordable — for instance, Dashlane Premium is available for only $4.99 / month, and 1Password Personal only costs $2.99 / month.
-Plus, most top password managers come with a free trial or a generous money-back guarantee (Dashlane has a 30-day free trial and a 30-day money-back guarantee, and 1Password provides a free 14-day trial).
+Plus, most top password managers come with a free trial or a generous money-back guarantee (Dashlane has a 30-day free trial and a 30-day money-back guarantee, and 1Password provides a 14-day free trial).

 Free vs. Paid Password Managers